tikv/website/content/docs/5.1/deploy/configure/topology.md

 >> config set location-labels zone,rack,host
 ```

-Now the cluster can work well.
-16 TiKV instances are distributed across 4 data zones, 8 racks and 16 machines.
-In this case, PD schedules different replicas of each datum to different data zones.
+Now PD will schedule replicas of the same `Region` to different data zones.

-- If one of the data zones goes down, the high availability of the TiKV cluster is not affected.
+- If one data zone goes down, the TiKV cluster will still be highly available.
 - If the data zone cannot recover within a period of time, PD will remove the replica from this data zone.

-PD maximizes the disaster recovery of the cluster according to the current topology.
-Therefore, if you want to reach a certain level of disaster recovery, deploy many machines in different sites according to the topology.
-The number of machines must be more than the number of `max-replicas`.
+PD optimizes the failure tolerance base on the topology labels.
+The number of machines must be no less than the `max-replicas`.